 Students are expected to do their homework and participate in class.
 Students should submit all homework by the date due.
 Late homework will not be accepted without valid excuse.
 Discussion and collaboration between students on homework assignments is encouraged, but homework submitted for grading should be written up separately.
+Submitted written homework and programming assignments should not be merely identical copies of other students' work (changing a variable name in a program does not make a program unique or original).

-Tests: A test will be given after completing the material from each of Chapters 2, 4, and 8.
+- Tests: A test will be given after completing the material from each of Chapters 2, 4, and 8.
 The exact dates of the tests will be announced in class one week before they are given (earlier if possible).
-The final exam scheduled for Tuesday, December 14, 2010, 12:30PM-2:30PM will be comprehensive.

-Grades: Course grade will be calculated as follows.
+The final exam scheduled for Thursday, December 12, 2013, 10:15AM-12:15PM will be comprehensive. - Grades: Course grade will be calculated as follows.